Costco Beer Battered Cod - Crispy Air Fryer + Serving Ideas

 - In a taco with shredded cabbage and sriracha mayo.

 As pictured above, I created my own fish and chips dish with homemade tartar sauce using avocado mayo.
-I also was able to try the cod in a fish taco with homemade sriracha mayo.
+I also tried the cod in a fish taco with homemade sriracha mayo.
 Very tasty!

 Beer Battered Cod Cooking Directions